fledge-iot/fledge/docs/05_testing.rst

 - **ping** provides the uptime of the FogLAMP Core microservice
 - **statistics** provides a set of statistics of the FogLAMP platform, such as data collected, sent, purged, rejected etc.
 - **asset** provides a list of asset that have readings buffered in FogLAMP.
+- **categories** provides a list of the configuration of the modules and components in FogLAMP.

 Useful Tools